Daniela Romo: Music career

 1986 was a big year for Daniela Romo.
 This marked her return to television with arguably her best role to date in a telenovela with El Camino Secreto.
 The theme song to the telenovela was sung by Daniela Romo and was written by Juan Gabriel titled "De Mí Enamórate".
 This song proved to be Romo's biggest hit in Mexico, spending 21 weeks in the No. 1 position.
 It also achieved similar status in the US with the new Billboard Hot Latin Tracks, where it spent 14 weeks in the top spot.

 Her record Mujer de todos, Mujer de nadie was released this year containing her smash.
 It was produced by Felisatti/J. R. Florez, the Midas touch hit men of Mexican 1980s pop.
 This would be her only record produced by this dynamic duo but it produced some of her biggest hits such as the gay anthem "Coco Loco", the ballad "Adelante Corazón", "Veneno Para Dos" and the title track.

 Romo's musical career took a turn in 1989 when she released Quiero Amanecer con Alguien produced by Bebu Silvetti.
 The record was a musical change, adapting to balladry and simpler arrangements, more in the vein of Adult Contemporary pop music.
 This was a risky moved but it paid off as this record was a huge hit on an international scale.
 She would keep recording and in 1993, she signed a new record contract with Melody/Fonovisa where she would release 3 albums over the next 4 years.
 The same year, Romo was nominated for Female Pop Artist of the Year at the Lo Nuestro Awards.

 The album Ave Fénix released in 2001 was produced by Loris Ceroni and was largely inspired by Cher's comeback effort Believe, adopting her smooth vocals with dance beats.
 It was largely ignored because Romo would go on to do telenovelas instead of promoting it.

-Todo Todo Todo

-A line dance was created for her "Todo, Todo, Todo" song in the 1990s.
-The song is a De rigueur at Filipino formal hall parties.